ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 ## MAJOR LIBS/FRAMEWORKS
 ### JUNIT
-- version 4 uses Categories
+- version 4 (release 2006)
+    - tagging: uses `Categories` and other annotations
+- version 5 (release 2017)
+    - 4 is one big package, 5 splits itself into smaller libs u can select (`platform`, `jupiter`, `vintage`)
+    - `jupiter` introduces Extension API, `Extension` is core marker interface
+    - `vintage` for backwards compatibilty to run JUnit 3 and 4 tests
-- version 5 uses Tags (ver 5 can use ver 4 tests that use Categories, itl will have it's class name as a string)
+    - uses Tags (ver 5 can use ver 4 tests that use Categories, itl will have it's class name as a string)
 ### NETTY
 - async non-blocking event-driven network-centric framework, does HTTP and other protocols
     - uses the reactor pattern